-“We were treated like slaves, all day and all night we had to work.
+“All day and all night we had to work.
 I don’t want anyone else to have to face the same ordeal.”
-Nayto, Survivor
+Nayto, migrant worker from Myanmar

-The 14 workers told MWRN that they were subjected to abusive supervisors, working hours that stretched through the day and night.
-With little to no time off, they endured terrible living conditions – sometimes forced to sleep alongside the hatchlings.
-Trapped on an isolated farm, workers could only leave for a single two-hour supervised trip per week.
-Their passports were confiscated, preventing them from leaving.
+The 14 workers told Migrant Workers Rights Network (MWRN) that they were subjected to abusive supervisors, working hours that stretched through the day and night.
+They said they had little to no time off and endured terrible living conditions – sometimes sleeping alongside the hatchlings.
+The workers said they could only leave for a single two-hour supervised trip per week and that their passports were confiscated.

 “I worked for 4 and a half years, often cramming 2 days’ work into one.
 I’m tired now and want to go home.”
-Myint, Survivor.
+Myint, migrant worker from Myanmar

 - https://www.theguardian.com/global-development/2016/aug/01/thai-chicken-farm-workers-slept-on-the-floor-next-to-28000-birds ↩